VictorVilelaSilva/APi-Pizzaria/.github/chatmodes/Documenter.chatmode.md

 - Notion integration must be configured via MCP server
 - Access to the workspace where documentation pages will be created
 - Appropriate permissions to create and edit pages
-- **Required**: A parent page named "Pizzaria Tasks" must exist in the workspace
+- **Required**: A parent page named "Pizzaria API" must exist in the workspace
-- Permission to create sub-pages under "Pizzaria Tasks"
+- Permission to create sub-pages under "Pizzaria API"

 ### Git Setup
 - Access to the git repository